Sunday, March 7, 2010

 It tends to be a bit to spicy for my kiddos.
 This is the recipe I prepare in our house and it's always a hit.
 I am sure this has been around for a while and it's nothing new, but it sure is yummy and definitely worth mentioning.

 Start by preheating the oven to 350 degrees.
 In a large bowl, stir together both cans of corn, corn muffin mix, egg, sour cream, and melted butter.
 Pour into a greased 9 by 13-inch casserole dish.
 (I used a 8 by 8 inch) It's really your preference on dish size.
 Bake for 45 minutes, or until golden brown.
 Remove from oven and top with cheese.
-Return to oven for 5 to 10 minutes,
+Bake an additional 5-10 minutes.
+You can also add the cheese to the batter it's really you own preference.

 Corn Casserole